 Situated in northern America, the US higher education landscape is almost as varied as its geographic landscape.
 There are academic and professional study programmes as well as public and private universities.

 This section gives an overview of the 4 main types of higher education institutions in the USA.
 There are 2-year community colleges, professional education/schools, universities/institutes of technology as well as 4-year colleges and graduate schools forming part of universities.
 The latter two are of particular interest to students wishing to pursue undergraduate or graduate studies.
 Ensure your university of choice is accredited via the Council for Higher Education Accreditation.

-The below table shows that the particular strength of US universities is in research, whereas US universities are also strong in teaching and learning, knowledge transfer and regional engagement.
+The below table shows that the particular strength of US universities is in research, whereas US universities are also strong in knowledge transfer and research .

 Tuition fees in the US vary greatly but can be as expensive as 42,000 USD per academic year at the doctoral level.
 Bachelor’s tuition fees range between 8,230 USD and 33,450 USD, and Master’s tuition fees from 8,670 USD to 29,960 USD.

 Entry requirements may be set by the individual institution and are therefore highly diverse.
 Given this, please refer to the specific study Programme’s homepage for further information.